St. John’s University Scholarships (2025–2026) | Automatic, Competitive & Need-Based Aid

 ✅ Automatic Merit Scholarships

-St. John’s automatically reviews every admitted first-year for institutional merit—no separate application.
-The University does not publish GPA/test cutoffs or dollar tiers; awards are set by holistic review and major/college.
-Renewal standards for named awards are clearly stated.
+St. John’s automatically reviews every admitted first-year for institutional merit—no separate application required.
+The university does not publish public GPA test cutoffs or fixed dollar tiers.
+Instead, scholarship levels are determined by holistic review of the application, and may differ by major or college within St. John’s.
+Renewal standards are clearly outlined for all named awards.

 Automatic Merit FAQs

-Can automatic merit stack with the Catholic High School Scholarship?
+Can merit scholarships stack with the Catholic High School Scholarship?
+Yes, these can stack up to aid and cost of attendance limits.

 Superscore FAQs